These days it feels like your budget needs to be positively elastic to stretch to any overseas holiday, let alone a visit to London.

 For a city that can eat up your daily budget in one breakfast, it’s hard to believe it serves up so much of its art and culture for free.
 Excluding major exhibitions, the Tate Britain, Tate Modern, National Gallery, National Portrait Gallery, British Museum, Saatchi Gallery, Serpentine and many others will cost you absolutely nix — allowing you to truly appreciate art for art’s sake.

 Basically, not switching off data roaming on your Aussie mobile phone is a red-carpet invitation to travel bankruptcy.
 Instead, go in to one of the mobile phone shops on any high street in the UK capital and purchase a pre-paid sim from O2, Vodafone or 3UK.
-You’ll be instantly connected to the Internet and friends and family back home at a reasonable price.
-Free Wi-Fi is also widely available in London.
-Check out Timeout’s handy guide to where you can surf the net for nix.
+You’ll be instantly connected to friends and family back home at a reasonable price.
+Free Wi-Fi is also widely available in London, including at most tube stations.

 You can see some top West End shows at discounted prices by lining up at the official TKTS booth in Leicester Square, but you should also check out the independent theatres — where you can pick up a ticket for as little as $10.
 Cheap doesn’t mean low quality though, and you can enjoy gems like La Boheme and Fawlty Towers in quirky, out-of-the-way theatres with plenty of character.